-Adults and children alike will find plenty to love at the popular HalloWeekends event at Cedar Point amusement park in Sandusky, Ohio.
+Adults and children will find plenty to love at the popular HalloWeekends event at Cedar Point amusement park in Sandusky, Ohio.

 Best for: Knott’s Scary Farm is not recommended for children younger than 13.

-Best for: Howl-o-ween is a fun Halloween attraction for families.
+Best for: Howl-o-Ween is a fun Halloween attraction for families.

 Best for: Because it involves some violence, gore and blood, Howl-o-Scream is geared toward adults 18 and older.

 Most of the haunted attractions on this list are generally appropriate for teenagers and up — but not the Howl-o-Scream at Busch Garden Tampa.